 - a Digitimer DS7A constant current high voltage stimulator, or

 - BIOPAC STMISOL voltage linear isolated stimulator.

 Finally, the ATRC has two Solaris 808 Dynatron units and a Terason t3200 diagnostic ultrasound system capable of producing images with power and color Doppler.
 Linear and curvilinear transducers allow the flexibility of imaging patients with frequencies between 2 and 15 MHz.

-The Nutrition Analysis Laboratories are located on the third floor of the Family Life Center and total approximately 2,000 square feet of space.
-The three nutrition laboratories are:
+The Nutrition Laboratory is located on the third floor of the Family Life Center and totals approximately 2,000 square feet of space.

-The Nutrition Analysis Laboratories are equipped with the following:
+The Nutrition Laboratory is equipped with the following: